 Dorsum (Dorsal)

 The dorsum refers to the ridge or “back” of the nose, extending from the radix down to the nasal tip.
-It’s the surface most commonly reshaped during rhinoplasty to smooth out bumps—often referred to as a nasal hump—adjust height, or refine the nasal profile.
+It’s the surface most commonly reshaped during rhinoplasty to smooth out bumps, often referred to as a nasal hump, to adjust height, or refine the nasal profile.
 The term “dorsal” is used as an adjective to describe elements located along this ridge.
 Proper preservation and support of the dorsal area are crucial; otherwise, issues like saddle nose deformity may occur if too much structure is removed.

 Caudal